-A gorgeous lawn is the shining crown of any home.
-That luscious, green grass is enough to make the neighbors green with envy.
-A pristine yard, though, requires a little money and a lot of maintenance.
+A gorgeous lawn is the shining crown of any home, isn't it?
+That luscious, green grass is enough to make the neighbors "green" with envy.
+But a pristine yard doesn't just happen.
+It requires a little money and a lot of maintenance.
 One of the most important things you can do for the health of your grass is seasonal fertilization.
-While fertilizing vegetable gardens and flower beds is simple and customizable, feeding those grass blades isn’t quite as easy.
+While fertilizing vegetable gardens and flower beds is simple and has a variety of methods, feeding those grass blades isn’t quite as loose.
 To maximize your curb appeal, follow this handy guide to fertilize your lawn the right way.

 Now that you’ve picked out your granular fertilizer and the soil has reached the appropriate temperature, it’s time to get down to business.
 Here’s a step-by-step guide to fertilizing your lawn the right way, starting in April.